-The University of Lincoln has successfully launched a two year distance-learning Professional Doctorate (DProf) open to accredited diplomats, personnel of the UN and associated agencies.
+The University of Lincoln has successfully launched a distance-learning Professional Doctorate (DProf) open to accredited diplomats, personnel of the UN and associated agencies.

 The Doctor of Philosophy (Professional Doctorate), which has the same status as the Doctor of Philosophy (Phd), encourages working professionals to build upon their Master’s degree and their professional experience by developing a rigorously researched and cogently argued doctoral thesis of 60,000 words.

 The Professional Doctorate provides candidates with the opportunity to work on a professional piece of research under the supervision of academics with specialist knowledge in the subject area of your choosing.

 You will be required to produce a 60,000 word thesis on a topic of your choice.

 You can benefit from the University’s research expertise in a variety of subject areas including:

 For information about the University’s research activity, please visit our Research pages.

 Throughout the programme you can benefit from the support of two supervisors who have the relevant expertise in the subject area you wish to study.
 This experienced supervisory team can offer support and guidance on your agreed research project and monitor your progress throughout the programme.

 Due to the nature of postgraduate research programmes, the majority of your time will be spent in independent study and research.
 Although studying via distance and blended learning, you can have bimonthly meetings with your supervisors who will provide academic support and review your progress.
 For example, these meetings may be held over the phone or as a Skype call.